Last Updated: November 17, 2022

 3. Because of large schools, students receive less personal academic and psychosocial attention.
 Research shows that minorities and female students perform better in smaller settings.

-4. School boards opt to build the new, large campuses in locations that promote sprawl and definitely require all teachers, staff, and students to arrive by vehicle.
+4. School boards usually opt to build the new, large campuses in locations that promote sprawl and definitely require all teachers, staff, and students to arrive by vehicle.

 Frequently this occurs because of the school board mindset that a large school building site is necessary, and often they cannot practically assemble the land in the more compactly built portion of the district.
+Land prices usually are higher closer to the heart of the city too, with some noteworthy exceptions.

 We should mention that the Gates Foundation has spent millions of dollars exploring what small schools would do for education.
 Some commentators call the results inconclusive, but this report on smaller high schools in New York City is an example of how the Foundation isn't at all stepping away from their theory that small new schools are helpful, but simply stating the nuances that their real-life experiment is revealing.